 - Applications to admit evidence.
 The parties’ letters may include applications to admit evidence.
 During the session, only evidence mentioned in the complaint and in the response to the complaint may be considered.

 - Session date.
-The Office of the Advertising Council in agreement with the KER Chairperson shall set the date of the session, which shall take place within 14 days from the date of appointment of the Adjudication Panel.
-The Office of the Advertising Council shall notify the parties according to the rules described in clause 27, within two days from the issue of the decision on the date of the session and the composition of the Adjudication Panel.
+The Office of the Advertising Council shall appoint the Adjudication Panel within a period not exceeding 14 business days from the date of setting the date of the session.
+The Office of the Advertising Council shall notify the parties according to the rules described in clause 27, within two business days from the issue of the decision on the date of the session and the composition of the Adjudication Panel.

 - Notices.
 If the complaint is lodged by entities referred to in clause 17, the parties shall be notified of the date of the session and the composition of the Adjudication Panel.
 Otherwise, the parties shall be notified of the referral of the complaint to the session of the Adjudication Panel, together with an indication of the date of the session and the composition of the Adjudication Panel, while the complainant shall be notified of the appointment of the Speaker-Arbiter or any other person designated according to clauses 28, 29 or 30 to present and support the complaint at the session.

 - Requests for the invitation of experts.
-The Chairperson may, on the basis of requests from the members of the Adjudication Panel submitted at least five days before the session, invite experts referred to in clause 32 to participate in the session.
-The Office of the Advertising Council shall provide the experts with necessary materials related to the complaint.
-The experts shall give a written opinion, to be included on file, or an oral presentation of their opinion, with concluding remarks to be included in the minutes of the session.
-During the session of the Adjudication Panel, its members, as well as the parties, their proxies or representatives, according to clauses 28, 29 or 30, may question the experts.
+The Office of the Advertising Council on its own initiative or at the request of the Speaker-Arbiter or Adjudication Panel, in the event that specialized knowledge is required for the consideration of the complaint, may invite the experts referred to in clause 32 to the session or ask them to prepare a written opinion.
+The Office of the Advertising Council provides experts with the necessary documentation related to the complaint.
+Experts shall give a written opinion, to be included on file, or an oral presentation of their opinion, with concluding remarks to be included in the minutes of the session.
+In the event of the presence of experts during the session of the Adjudication Panel, its members and the parties, the parties’ attorneys or persons representing them may ask the experts questions.